 We can’t do it alone, but we can do it with God’s help.

-Read the parable of the Sower, then listen in your heart for God’s message.
-He will give you the wisdom to hear and understand his transforming word, and the strength to live according to it.
+Read the parable of the Sower below, then listen in your heart for God’s message.
+God will give you the wisdom to hear and understand his transforming word, and the strength to live according to it.

 The Bible text: Luke 8:4-15